 St Andrew’s Hall has occupied a central role in the civic life of the City for nearly 500 years, and before it became a secular meeting place it was part of a Dominican friary.
 Every kind of public event has taken place there; I myself have sung from the choir benches as child (though in what circumstances I forget), and as a thirty year old I played there in the orchestra for the opera The Merry Wives of Windsor.
 In less refined company I have been there with my friends to the Norwich Beer Festival; St Andrew’s Hall, together with the adjacent Blackfriars Hall, constitute the largest non-religious gathering place in the City.
 There have been calls for a modern hall to be built for the citizens, and maybe this will one day come to pass, but there is no immediate prospect of St Andrew’s Hall giving up its time-honoured rôle.
 Even if such a modern concert hall were to be built it would not occupy so central a location in the City; there could not be a better place for the citizens of Norwich to meet than St Andrew’s Hall.
 I should think there is hardly a citizen of Norwich who has not attended some function at St Andrew’s Hall the last half millennium.

 The Dominican friars (also called the Blackfriars from their austere form of dress) moved onto the site in 1307, having first set up a friary in Colegate eighty years earlier.
-The chancel of the friary was originally dedicated to St John the Baptist. and it was named St Andrew’s Hall from St Andrew’s Church that stands across the road after the Reformation.
+The chancel of the friary was originally dedicated to St John the Baptist.
+After the Reformation it was named St Andrew’s Hall from St Andrew’s Church that stands across the road.
 In medieval times it became a popular place for the rich an influential members of local society to bequeath large sums of money for the erection of memorials within its walls.
 These included the Paston family, and Sir Thomas Erpingham; the arms of both are preserved around the building.

 This Hall has provided the backdrop for civic occasions ever since the 16th century; the first recorded event to take place there was in 1544, with the Mayor’s inaugural feast.
 The Earl of Warwick stabled his horses in the Hall when he came to crush Kett’s rebellion five years later.
 When Charles II visited the city in 1671 he was entertained to a lavish feast in St Andrew’s Hall.
 In 1695 it was used as a mint during the great recoinage of that year.
 The building was used as the City’s Corn Exchange before a purpose-built Corn Hall was erected in Exchange Street.
 It was also at one time used as the local Assize Court.
 In 1824 the first concert of the Norwich Triennial Festival took place in St Andrew’s Hall.
 A quarter of a century later the opening of the Railway to London was the occasion for a great feast and many speeches.
 The holding of feasts there seems to have fallen off in recent times, but concert are as popular as ever.
 When Question Time visits the City the team of broadcasters set up their equipment in the ancient meeting place.
 There simply is nowhere else in Norwich where such an event could happen.